-This includes dyslexia, dyspraxia, dyscalculia and attention deficit hyperactivity Disorder (ADHD).
-Problems associated with these conditions can lead to issues with schoolwork, personal organisation, relationships with adults, developing and maintaining friendships or sensory or physical needs.
+Special educational needs includes dyslexia, dyspraxia, dyscalculia, attention deficit hyperactivity Disorder (ADHD) and autism.
+Problems associated with these conditions can lead to issues with schoolwork, personal organisation, relationships with adults, developing and maintaining friendships or sensory and physical needs.
+Fulneck School is one of the only CReSTeD schools based in the north of England.

 The Equality Act 2010 and its definition of disability has given pupils who have significant difficulty in reading and understanding the written word, as well as other impairments, the right to have appropriate arrangements for them to demonstrate their abilities.
 The SEN Code of Practice 2014 and the introduction of Education and Health Care plans also mean that parents have greater freedom of choice in regard to their child’s education and some authorities fund additional specialist support in an independent school.

-The benefits of choosing a boarding school for children with SEND include the dedicated support which is readily available for each pupil, depending on their individual needs.
+The benefits of choosing a boarding school for children with SEND (Special educational needs) include the dedicated support which is readily available for each pupil, depending on their individual needs.
 This extends to additional opportunities for more focused one-to-one tuition when required.

 In specialist schools tailored curricula are delivered by highly trained teachers with access to equipment and resources designed specifically for SEN pupils.
 In most cases teaching takes place in small classes which allows the maximum amount of time to be allocated to each individual, who in turn is able to learn at his or her own pace.